Port Washington, New York: Economy

 There are numerous small stores in Port Washington with 6 shopping centers, 4 strip malls and an industrial complex on the east side of Port Washington next to Hempstead Harbor, off West Shore Road.
 Entertainment One, NPD Group, Pall, and Systemax, as well as a Hilton Garden Inn are located in that industrial complex.

 Business improvement district

-Additionally, the entirety of the hamlet is located within the Greater Port Washington Business Improvement District's boundaries.
+The entire hamlet is located within the Greater Port Washington Business Improvement District's boundaries.

 Demographics

 2010 Census

 As of the 2010 census, the population was 15,846.
-The racial makeup of the population was 82.2% White 74.7% Non-Hispanic White, 2.4% African American, 0.2% Native American, 8% Asian, 0.0% Pacific Islander, 4.8% from other races, and 2.4% from two or more races.
+The racial makeup of the population was 82.2% White, 2.4% African American, 0.2% Native American, 8% Asian, 4.8% from other races, and 2.4% from two or more races.
 Hispanic or Latino people of any race were 13.4% of the population.
 The median income for households in Port Washington, New York is $127,813, while the mean household income is $189,892.